auth0/docs/articles/videos/get-started/05_02-authorize-get-validate-id-tokens.md

   Where `MY_NAMESPACE` is any domain except `auth0.com`, `webtask.io`, or `webtask.run`.  `CLAIM_NAME` can be anything you want.
 Some examples: `http://example.com/role` or `https://example.com/claims/locale`.

-  The ID Token acts as a *cache* for user information and by default, the token is valid for 36,000 seconds - or 10 hours.
+  The ID Token acts as a *cache* for user information and by default, the token is valid for 36,000 seconds&mdash;or 10 hours.
 You can shorten this lifetime limit if you have security concerns.
 Remember, that the ID Token helps ensure optimal performance by reducing the need to contact the Identity Provider every time the user performs an action.
 </details>

 <details>